YINI-lang/YINI-spec/YINI-Specification.md

 - **Added:** In lenient mode, inline object members MAY use `=` as an alternative to `:`.
 The canonical form remains `key: value`.
 - **Clarified:** In strict mode, inline object members MUST use `:`.
 Using `=` inside inline objects is invalid, whether mixed with `:` or used consistently.
 - **Clarified:** Tools and formatters SHOULD normalize inline object members to `:`.
-- **Clarified:** Clarified string concatenation rules for strict and lenient modes: strict mode now allows concatenation only between string literals, while lenient mode may allow scalar-to-string conversion for number, boolean, and null operands.
+- **Changed:** Updated string concatenation rules.
+A concatenation expression MUST begin with a string literal.
+In strict mode, all operands MUST be string literals.
+In lenient mode, operands after the first string literal MAY be string literals, number literals, boolean literals, or null literals.
+A concatenation expression MAY span multiple source lines when the line break occurs after the `+` operator.
+The `+` operator always produces a string, does not define numeric addition, and never permits lists or inline objects as operands.
 - **Clarified:** Missing values vs. trailing commas:
   * If the value is the keyword `null` (case-insensitive), or if a root-level or section-level member has no value after `=` in lenient mode, it is treated as **Null**.
   * Missing values inside lists or objects are not treated as `Null`.
 A trailing comma inside a list or object is permitted only in lenient mode and is ignored; in strict mode it is an error.
-- **Added:** Added explicit rules that concatenation always produces a string, does not define numeric addition, and never permits lists or inline objects as operands.
 - **Added:** For readability, an underscore character `_` may appear after a base prefix or between successive digits.
 - **Added:** For readability, added support for section marker separators `_`.
 - **Clarified:** Defined empty-document handling by mode.
 In lenient mode, a document containing only whitespace, comments, and/or disabled lines is permitted but SHOULD produce a warning.
 In strict mode, such a document is invalid and MUST result in an error.